-For thirty years, Andy has specialized in assisting and representing clients in the construction industry, including property owners, prominent regional general contractors and subcontractors, material suppliers, architects and engineers.
-His practice focuses on construction-related issues, including claim evaluation and presentation and prosecuting and defending a wide-range of design and construction-related disputes.
+For over thirty years, Andy has specialized in assisting and representing clients in the construction industry, including property owners, prominent regional general contractors and subcontractors, material suppliers, architects and engineers.
+His practice focuses on construction-related issues, including claim evaluation and presentation as well as prosecuting and defending a wide-range of design claims and construction-related disputes.
 He has extensive experience in mediation and arbitration proceedings.
 Given the prominence of insurers in the construction industry, Andy has gained expertise in working with defense counsel on claim-related issues.
 This cumulative experience has earned him the AV® Preeminent™ Peer Review rating from Martindale-Hubbell and being named a Fellow with the Construction Lawyers Society of America, an invitation-only construction lawyer honorary society.

 Andy has had successful trial experiences in state and federal court.
 In addition, Andy has successfully argued cases before the Virginia Supreme Court and the Maryland Court of Special Appeals.
-In one case, he won a jury verdict in excess of $2,000,000 for his contractor client on deferred payment agreements arising out of a residential construction development in southwest Virginia.
-He won an arbitration award for a client in excess of $600,000 in change order claims on a cost-plus contract arising out of project in the District of Columbia.
+In one case, he won a jury verdict in excess of $2,000,000 for his contractor client on deferred payment agreements arising out of a multi-story, residential construction development.
+He successfully represented a client in the recovery of an arbitration award in excess of $600,000 on a cost-plus contract arising out of project in the District of Columbia.
 Recently, Andy represented a contractor in an arbitration wherein the client obtain a substantial arbitration award in its favor while defeating a multi-million dollar counterclaim arising out of a commercial tenant fit-out project.

 News & Publications

 Contributing Author, “Construction Disputes, Representing the Contractor,” Aspen Law & Business, Third Edition, 2001.